Skip to main content

 tech radar plugin ui

-Service backed plugins make API requests to a service which is within the purview of the organisation running Backstage.
+Service backend plugins make API requests to a service which is within the purview of the organization running Backstage.

 The Lighthouse plugin, for example, makes requests to the lighthouse-audit-service.
 The lighthouse-audit-service is a microservice which runs a copy of Google's Lighthouse library and stores the results in a PostgreSQL database.

-Third-party backed plugins are similar to service backed plugins.
+Third-party backend plugins are similar to service backend plugins.
 The main difference is that the service which backs the plugin is hosted outside of the ecosystem of the company hosting Backstage.

 Requests going to CircleCI from the user's browser are passed through a proxy service that Backstage provides.
 Without this, the requests would be blocked by Cross Origin Resource Sharing policies which prevent a browser page served at https://example.com from serving resources hosted at https://circleci.com.